angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 ## Discussion

+* Why do we generate workspace with `--create-application false` and what are the benefits of this approach?
 * What's the difference between bundle files produced by the build in production and development mode (besides the size) and what is the purpose of it?
 * What's the best way to pass additional arguments to existing npm scripts? (to avoid duplication)
 * What is the purpose of the `budgets` specified in the `angular.json` file and why should we always use them?